Central Rugby League Club rift with Bay of Plenty District Rugby League concludes

 NRL: Warriors announce return to Rotorua

-The committee agreed they would rescind the changes which they took steps to do within two days of the November 2018 meeting.
+The committee agreed it would rescind the changes which it took steps to do within two days of the November 2018 meeting.

 But just over a week later the league emailed then-president, Kerry Mason, notifying him the current committee members had been suspended, effective immediately.